ParisTravelPlanner.com Logo Les Halles, Paris, France

 Meanwhile, lively restaurant areas near Les Halles and on the Rue Montorgueil thrive, providing visitors easy access to food and relaxation.

-When completed in 2015, the area will include significant shopping, restaurants, cafés, parks, and other open space.
-With its central location, Les Halles may once again emerge as a vibrant center of Paris.
+When completed, the area will include significant shopping, restaurants, cafés, parks, and other open space.
+With its central location, Les Halles will once again be a vibrant center of Paris.

 Paris Markets